 LUOFUCON® Silicone Gel Scar Dressing is a kind of soft, thin, reusable and self-adhesive silicone gel sheet.
 It is mainly made from silicone.
 It is effective for the management of both existing and new hypertrophic or keloid scars and as a prophylactic treatment on closed wounds to prevent hypertrophic or keloid scarring.
 But do not use on open wounds.

-Silicone Gel Scar Dressing works?
+Silicone Gel Scar Dressing work?

-Various in shapes, sizes and backing colors;
+Various shapes, sizes and backing colors meet different needs;

 Durable, comfortable and re-usable;